Bureau of the Fiscal Service, Fiscal Service, Treasury.

 - Electronic funds transfer

-For the reasons set out in the preamble, we propose to amend 31 CFR part 208 as follows:Start Part
+For the reasons set out in the preamble, 31 CFR part 208 is revised to read as follows:End Amendment Part

 PART 208—MANAGEMENT OF FEDERAL AGENCY DISBURSEMENTS